Rick45/photo-location-updater/README.md

 1. Download the executable file from the [Releases](https://github.com/Rick45/photo-location-updater/releases) tab.

-2. Extracto to your desired folder **Important:** you need to extract all the content(both EXE and folder).
+2. Extract to your desired folder **Important:** you need to extract all the content (both EXE and folder).

 3. Run the "Photo Location Updater.exe" file